 Then she received life-changing news.

 After suffering leg pain caused by blood clots, Schaefer went to University of Missouri Health Care’s Ellis Fischel Cancer Center for a blood test.
-The results came back abnormal.
-The lab ran additional tests.
+The results came back abnormal so she underwent additional testing.

 “I went home to grab a sandwich for lunch, and that’s when Ellis Fischel called and told me, ‘You have leukemia,’ ” Schaefer said.
 “At 5 that evening, I got another call that I needed to be admitted first thing the next morning for four to six weeks.
 The doctor explained they would do a bone marrow biopsy and begin treatment right away.”

-Schaefer was diagnosed with acute promyelocytic leukemia, often referred to as APL.
-It is a subtype of leukemia, a blood cancer.
-It is characterized by too many immature blood-forming cells developing in the blood and bone marrow.
-This leads to a shortage of white and red blood cells and platelets.
-That shortage can lead to severe internal bleeding and clots, which is one reason Ellis staff called Schaefer instead of having her come back in to learn the news.
+Schaefer was diagnosed with acute promyelocytic leukemia, a subtype of blood cancer often referred to as APL.
+It’s characterized by too many immature blood-forming cells developing in the blood and bone marrow, leading to a shortage of white and red blood cells and platelets.
+That shortage can lead to severe internal bleeding and clots, which is one reason Ellis Fischel staff called Schaefer right away instead of having her come back in to learn the news.

 “APL is one of the medical oncologic emergencies as far as I’m concerned,” said Donald Doll, MD, Schaefer’s hematologist and medical oncologist at Ellis Fischel.
 “You don’t want to miss the diagnosis because of the risk of a brain bleed, and we want to err on the side of overtreatment rather than undertreatment.”

 Schaefer’s first stage of treatment was induction therapy.
-She received a unique combination of aggressive chemotherapy and all-trans retinoic acid (ATRA), an oral medication, that work together to kill the leukemia cells with the goal of putting the disease into remission.
-After six weeks, she began consolidation therapy, in which chemotherapy and ATRA attack any stray leukemia cells.
+She received a unique targeted therapy – a combination of aggressive chemotherapy, arsenic and all-trans retinoic acid (ATRA), an oral medication – that work together to kill the leukemia cells with the goal of putting the disease into remission.
+Targeted therapy, a type of precision medicine, is given to reduce cancer cell growth and is based on a patient’s individual bloodwork and tumor type.
+After six weeks, Schaefer began consolidation therapy, in which chemotherapy and ATRA attack any stray leukemia cells.

 Schaefer worked during the day and arrived at Ellis Fischel in the late afternoon for two-hour chemotherapy infusions.